aks5bx/iMessage-Chatbot/README.md

 The "Group Chat" is a cultural advent that took the world by storm in lockstep with the popularization of texting.
 Throw your close friends into a single message group and you've got the Group Chat.
 The Group Chat in this project involves myself and eight of my friends shooting the breeze on a daily basis.
 The group is active and includes messages from all participants.
 I decided to analyze how this group operates by diving into the text data.
 What follows is an overview of what I did and the findings my work yielded.

+## Why is this Repo Named iMessage-Chatbot

+Good question!
+I originally wanted to build a chatbot out of my iMessage data.
+However, I quickly realized that I both did not have enough data on my Macbook and did not have a clean flow of conversation that many chatbot trainers (such as Chatterbot) require.
+A brief attempt is included in the python file for this repo.

 ## Data Sourcing

 I sourced data by querying the chat.db database, which is a hidden but ultimately available database built into any Mac OS.
 I leaned on a public GitHub repository (https://stmorse.github.io/journal/iMessage.html) to access the database.
 From there, I tried various queries to extract the information I needed.
 I ultimately discovered the following query: